tindzk/seed/README.md

 * [Command target](test/custom-command-target/)

 ### Compiler plug-ins
-Project and modules can add Scala plug-ins with `compilerDeps`.
-The setting behaves like `scalaDeps`, but also adds the `-Xplugin` parameter to the Scala compiler when modules are compiled.
-For example:
+Scala plug-ins can be included with the `compilerDeps` setting.
+It behaves similar to `scalaDeps`, but adds the `-Xplugin` parameter to the Scala compiler. `compilerDeps` is available on the project as well as module level:

 ```toml
 [project]